 Why McLanahan Hydrosizers™

 McLanahan personnel have been applying the unique technology of density separation using Hydrosizers™ (aka Teeter Water Classifiers, Density Separators or simply DMS) for more than 40 years.
-Our process engineers have travelled the world installing these units in a wide variety of industries.
+Our process engineers have traveled the world installing these units in a wide variety of industries.

 McLanahan combines Hydrosizers™ with other in-house equipment, such as Hydrocyclones, Separators™, Pumps, Attrition Cells, Dewatering Screens, Thickeners and Filter Presses, to offer complete wet processing plants.